 You are here:

-If you are not sure whether inflation or deflation are coming in the months ahead, then you may wish to play it safe by getting a variable open maximum flexibility ... or analyze the TD product where you pay ¼% over prime but the maximum interest is capped at 6.25% or so for 5 years.
-Other banks offer some such product as well, such as the BOM which offers a 3.65% variable rate capped at 7.15% for 5 years or the long term/short term mortgage from Scotia bank.
+If you are not sure whether inflation or deflation is coming in the months and years ahead, then you may wish to play it safe by getting a variable open mortgage offering you the maximum flexibility ... or analyze the current market product where you pay ¼% over prime with the maximum interest is capped at 3.25% or so for 5 years.
+Other banks offer some such product as well, such as the BOM which offers a 2.65% variable rate capped at 4.15% for 5 years.
+There is also a product for the long term/short term mortgage from Scotia bank. | RBC advice | There are many options from all the major lenders.

 Whatever you decide to do, compare different lenders and options point by point and research the market in great detail before signing anything.